History of Long Branch

 When Sallie Page Nelson passed away in 1951, the Nelson heirs to the house decided to sell Long Branch.
 The Nelson family’s 144-year ownership of Long Branch officially ended in 1957 when Abram and Dorothy Hewitt purchased the home for $125,000.

 Abram Hewitt was a corporate financial advisor who served for the Office of Strategic Services (the predecessor to the CIA) during World War II.
 His wife, Dorothy Hewitt, was originally from New Orleans and served as a ferry pilot in England during World War II.
 Together, Abram and Dorothy raised four sons while living at Long Branch.
-They made several structural changes to the interior of the house and also rebuilt the summer kitchen structure, which Abram used as his office.
+They modernized the heating and electrics of the house and also rebuilt the summer kitchen structure, which Abram used as his office.
 While raising their family at Long Branch, the Hewitts also raised beef and grew corn, alfalfa, and other crops.
 Due to financial difficulties in the late 1970s, Abram and Dorothy reluctantly sold Long Branch in 1978.

 A Renewal and Future